USNavalResearchLaboratory/AMCAFE/readme.txt

 is from neocortex 8/22/2019

-Since this is the working repository, I am continuously cloning it in ghidorah by doing
+Since this is the working repository, I cloned it in ghidorah for keeping a backup by doing

 git clone ssh://kteferra@neocortex.nrl.navy.mil:/home/kteferra/Documents/research/projects/AMICME/codes/CA/cafeMPI3D/

+The above is only done once, and then everything I commit (in neocortex), i pull it in ghidorah

+git pull

-as of now, this is done in ghidorah at:
+this is done in ghidorah at:
 /Users/kteferra/Documents/research/projects/AMICME/codes/CA/cafeMPI3D/neocortex